 Find out more about relevant roles to see what qualifications are required:

 For more information about what is considered a public health job, see Health Careers - The public health workforce explained.

 Gaining work experience by volunteering for public health related charities is one way of impressing potential employers.
 When it comes to looking for jobs, NHS Jobs and local authority websites are good places to start, as well as general jobs websites for opportunities in the private sector.

 Dr Justin Webb PhD, course leader for the MSc Public Health at London Metropolitan University advises that you keep up to date on matters relating to public health.

-'Organisations such as the Royal Society for Public Health and the Faculty for Public Health are good starting points, and the Public Health England Public Health Matters blog is also useful; when looking globally, try the European Centre for Disease Prevention and Control and the World Health Organisation.'
+'Organisations such as the Royal Society for Public Health and the Faculty for Public Health are good starting points, and when looking globally, try the European Centre for Disease Prevention and Control and the World Health Organisation.'

 To work in a high-level role, for example in public health consultancy, studying for a Masters degree in public health will give you a significant advantage.

 Doing a public health course brings numerous benefits as Professor Cook explains, 'As well as giving you a good grounding in contemporary public health practice it can bring you in touch with the professionals that work in public health, perhaps by being involved with a live project.
 If you are interested in a career in health research, then the right course can put you in touch with the leading researchers in the field, and is also a good stepping stone to a PhD.'